caltechlibrary/cold/presentations/presentation1.md

 - Deno is
   - a runtime for TypeScript and JavaScript
-  - a toolbox for developing in TypeScript applications
+  - a toolbox for developing TypeScript applications
   - a compiler

 # Why Deno?
 (Why not NodeJS?)